Effysarah/Auto-Data-Analyst/README.md

 ## Demo Video

-For a quick demonstration of the DocuBot in action, check out the video below: https://youtu.be/z_mYC32XfxI
+For a quick demonstration of the Auto Data Analyst Agent in action, check out the video below: https://youtu.be/z_mYC32XfxI
 Streamlit App Link: https://auto-data-analyst-dco49mq5fwguhcydnnfvbh.streamlit.app/